HelenaXu/Front-end-Training/Quiz/quiz_final__Emma_version2.md

 1. Can you explain what problem does Redux solved as single-source of truth?

 	It is easy to retrieve information in constant time and maintain a clean structure for the state in redux.
 In original flux, we have several stores holding several piece of data.
 Sometime one store has to wait another store update, and we also have to write more code to maintain the structure.
-One store solve this question.
+One store solve this problem.
 It makes data serialization and make problems easy to track.

 ---
 ### Coding Questions